gecko0307/dagon/doc/Runtime Dependencies.md

 ## Core Engine

-Dagon requires at least OpenGL 4.0, SDL2 2.30 + SDL2_Image 2.8.
+Dagon requires at least OpenGL 4.0, SDL2 2.30, SDL2_Image 2.8 and FreeType.
 OpenGL library is usually provided by graphics card manufacturer.
 SDL2 and SDL2_Image can be obtained from the [official site](https://www.libsdl.org/), compiled from source or installed with a package manager such as APT.

 Under Linux, if you want to use local libraries from application's working directory rather than from the system, add the following to your `dub.json`: